-One place very nearby that is worth seeing is Polignac, where a fortress has been built on a great rock that provides an extraordinary natural defence (just north of the town).
+One place very close to the town that is worth seeing is Polignac, where a fortress has been built on a great rock that provides an extraordinary natural defence: Polignac is situated just north of Le Puy-en-Velay.

-See also the Cascade de la Beaume, a very picturesque waterfall near Solignac, a little way to the south of Le Puy-en-Velay and reached via a 20 minute walk through a tranquil wooded valley (starts near Agizoux).
+We also suggest you visit the Cascade de la Beaume, a very picturesque waterfall near Solignac, a little way to the south of Le Puy-en-Velay and reached via a 20 minute walk through a tranquil wooded valley that starts near Agizoux.